Ironman 70.3 Training: 10 Zone 4 / Threshold Brick Workouts

 What is a threshold brick session?

-It’s a combined bike-run workout where both segments are done near your lactate threshold—hard but controlled—to simulate race intensity and build stamina.
+It’s a combined bike-run workout where both segments are done at threshold, hard but controlled, to simulate race intensity and build stamina.

 Why are threshold bricks important for Ironman 70.3?